Drippings from the Honeycomb

 More to be desired are [the rules of the Lord] than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb.
 (Psalm 19:10)

-I recently came across an ‘interesting’ presentation of the Gospel.
-(Sadly it is all too common as a bit of research revealed and common knowledge attests).
-It may be said to be a presentation of the ‘self-realized Gospel.’
-It goes something like this: [after a list of questions, including “Do you believe that Jesus is your lamb?”]
+I recently came across two ‘interesting’ presentations of the Gospel from reputable evangelical ministries.
+(Sadly they are all too common as a bit of research revealed and common knowledge attests).
+They may be said to be a presentation of the ‘self-realized Gospel.’
+They go something like this: Example #1 [after a list of questions, including “Do you believe that Jesus is your lamb?”]
 “Did you give the right answers to these questions?
 Do you believe your answers to be true?
 If so, then the Bible says Jesus has paid the punishment for your sin.
 He is your Saviour.
-You will never have to be afraid of the Second Death or the Lake of Fire…” [then it adds there is “one more important thing to say” and provides what it calls a thank you prayer or a type of sinner’s pray] Simpler versions of this would include ‘Jesus died for you, you just need to believe that to be saved’ or ‘God is love, you just need to accept His love to be saved,’ etc. I have no doubt many who put forward this sort of message are well-intentioned.
+You will never have to be afraid of the Second Death or the Lake of Fire…” [then it adds there is “one more important thing to say” and provides what it calls a thank you prayer or a type of sinner’s pray] Example #2 Simpler versions of this would include ‘Jesus died for you, you just need to believe that to be saved’ or ‘God is love, you just need to accept His love to be saved,’ etc. I have no doubt many who put forward these sorts of messages are well-intentioned.
 There is certainly much orthodox truth in what they say.
-There is belief that we must confess to be true in order to be saved (our sinfulness, Jesus as Saviour, His death and resurrection, being the most basic).
+There is belief that we must assent to in order to have something to believe in and be saved. (our sinfulness, Jesus' death and resurrection as historic, etc).
 The shortcoming is ‘what must I do to be saved?’
 It is not to passively give mental assent to something.
 It is not to rely on your own work of mental understanding.
-It is not presumptuous.
+It is not passive believe or presumptuous interest but saving faith.
 This message is put forward and then we wonder why people don’t change or fall away—they’ve never believed!
 This message may have become popularized because of self-realization in broader culture (eastern religions), New Thought/Word of Faith, making the Gospel more palatable to a non-Christian public and doctrinal illiteracy.
-Whatever the reason, it sadly isn’t the Gospel.
+Whatever the reason, it sadly isn’t the full Gospel.
 We know this is not the Gospel by knowing the Gospel itself and also by knowing heresy.
 The Gospel in the Opening of Acts “Anyone who calls upon the name of the Lord shall be saved.”
 (Acts 2:21) “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.”
-(Acts 2:38) Repent therefore, and turn again, that your sins may be blotted out, that times of refreshing may come from the presence of the Lord…” (Acts 3:19–20a) Heresy The self-realized Gospel may be considered as a sub-form of Socinianism.
+(Acts 2:38) Repent therefore, and turn again, that your sins may be blotted out, that times of refreshing may come from the presence of the Lord…” (Acts 3:19–20a) See What is the Gospel?
+Heresy The self-realized Gospel may be considered as a form of Socinianism.
 Apart from holding some very unorthodox views, Socinius (1539–1604) taught that one is saved merely through mental assent to certain doctrines.
 While the self-actualized Gospel is often very orthodox it shares this ‘assenting’ in common.
 But even the demons believe, James tells us, but they are not saved!
 Socinianism in this broad sense is alive and well, embraced by many (like one I spoke to yesterday, last week, people who sit in the pews, the wider nominal Christian public).
 In conclusion, a self-realized Gospel relies on self and mental assent.
 The Gospel comes with empty hands and relies completely on Jesus.
 It is a declaration that calls sinners to actively repent and believe.
-We repent, feeling sorrow for our sins, turning from them to Jesus.
-We believe, meaning we trust in Jesus to save us and cry out to Him for mercy.
-So let us help each other more clearly share the Gospel and may many be saved by it.
+Let us help each other get the Gospel right and also to get it out in order that many may be saved.
 I recently had a fascinating conversation.
 It went like this.

 I was chatting with some relatives.
 The subject was about something very old that had been refurbished.
 I made the remark, “It will last for another X years or until the Lord returns.”
 “That is a very odd statement,” came the reply, “I’ve never heard anyone say that before.
 What do you mean by that?”
 “It is a common Christian saying,” I replied simply.
 “I’ve never heard anyone say it,” came the reply from the person who has a Catholic background, “What do you mean by that?”
 Now, knowing the person would at least be familiar with the Apostles Creed, I said/cited, “Well, the Apostles Creed says Jesus will ‘come again, to judge the living and the dead.’”
 Rather than provoking more conversation this resulted in the person saying, “Ok, Chris, let’s stop being religious.”
 (Though I know they had been struck even by this truth).
 Behind the surface discomfort with “religion” this individual was unnerved by at least 2 things: Jesus’ coming judgement, and [related] their own mortality.
 The Bible says, “the wages of sin is death” (both physical and eternal) (Ro 6:23a).
 Jesus' return, which is a glorious prospect to the believer, is a terror to the unbeliever, because they are ill prepared to meet the Judge.
 Death is likewise a haunt because it foils our pride that believes we are immortal and ushers in Judgement.
 People fear death and judgement.
 (And they mock us for reminding them of their deepest fear.
 However, when they do their conscience has been pricked and we need to pray for them).
 The good news is this person, and the many unbelievers who live under this tumultuous burden, may have peace if they believe in the Gospel.
 1 John 4:18 says, “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”
 (Those who have become recipients of the love of God through faith in Jesus).
 May they stop putting off the thought, seeking to suppress the reality, and repent and trust in Jesus today.
 (We recently heard of Paul's biography and testimony in Philippians 1 and were also encouraged by a visiting evangelist to use our testimony as a means of sharing the Gospel with others.
 This is my testimony.
 What is yours?).